Sources of Greenhouse Gas Emissions

 - Fluorinated gases (mainly hydrofluorocarbons, or HFCs) used in air conditioning and refrigeration systems can be released during servicing or from leaking equipment.

 More national-level information about emissions from the residential and commercial sectors can be found in the U.S. Inventory's Energy and Trends chapters.

 Emissions and Trends

-In 2011, direct GHG emissions from homes and businesses accounted for approximately 11% of total U.S. GHG emissions.
+In 2013, direct GHG emissions from homes and businesses accounted for approximately 12% of total U.S. GHG emissions.
 Greenhouse gas emissions from homes and businesses have generally been increasing since 1990, but vary from year to year based on short-term fluctuations in energy consumption caused by weather conditions.
-Total residential and commercial GHG emissions have increased by less than 1% since 1990.
-Greenhouse gas emissions from on-site energy combustion in homes and businesses have only increased by about 1% since 1990 due to efficiency improvements in the residential and commercial sectors.
-However, indirect emissions from electricity use by homes and businesses have increased by 35% since 1990, due to increasing electricity consumption for lighting, heating, air conditioning, and appliances.
+Total residential and commercial GHG emissions in 2013 have increased by about 1% since 1990.
+Greenhouse gas emissions from on-site energy combustion in homes and businesses have decreased by about 1% since 1990 due to efficiency improvements in the residential and commercial sectors.
+However, indirect emissions from electricity use by homes and businesses have increased by 28% since 1990, due to increasing electricity consumption for lighting, heating, air conditioning, and appliances.